|Grant Cycle||Grant Cycle Begins||Grant Application Due Date||Grant Review Cycle||Grant Award Dates|

 - Supporting programs and research which have the primary purpose of preventing and reducing illness and disease

 - Other programs to promote the health, education and welfare of the community.

-The Superior Health Foundation has a particular interest in proactive grant seeking as a means to cast a wider net in search for support.
+The Superior Health Foundation has a particular interest in proactive grant making as a means to cast a wider net in search for support.
 SHF views longstanding health issues as opportunities to interest a partner/funder to work together to implement transformational physical and mental health solutions to benefit many.
-In other words, SHF is interested in proposals/requests that:
+SHF is interested in proposals/requests that:

 - Clearly identify “holes” in health access and delivery